 Description

-Fresh, crunchy, and full of good-for-you ingredients, this kale and lentil salad is PACKED with flavor and texture from a cumin-infused oil to toasted almonds, feta and Swiss Chard.
-This is one salad you’re bound to fall in love with.
+Fresh, crunchy, and full of good-for-you ingredients, this French Lentil Salad with feta is PACKED with flavor and texture from a cumin-infused oil to toasted almonds, feta, and Swiss Chard.
+This is one salad you're bound to fall in love with.
 Serve as an entree with chicken or salmon or meal prep and enjoy as lunch all week long.

 Ingredients